klouderone/kwchocv1keycaps/README.md

 Feel free to use commercially, as long as attribution is given!

-The KEA profile keycaps are for Choc V1 switches, and are designed to be FDM printes.
+The KEA profile keycaps are for Choc V1 switches, and are designed to be FDM printed.
 They feature a deep dish for a comfortable finger feel, and rounded edges for a stylish look.
 The keycaps have been designed to be 3D printed, featuring a top and bottom chamfer on the backside to remove overhangs, when printing standing up to increase strength, a bonus being that with small layer heights, the layer lines are almost invisible.

 These were specifically designed for split boards that have both MX and Choc compatibility, as most of the time split boards that support MX and Choc switches are spaced for MX keycaps (19.05mm x 19.05mm).